arangodb/docs/3.11/deployment-kubernetes-deployment-resource.md

 Possible values:
 - `exporter` (default): add sidecar to pods (except Agency pods) and exposes metrics collected by exporter from ArangoDB Container.
-Exporter in this mode expose metrics which are accessible without authentication.
+Exporter in this mode exposes metrics which are accessible without authentication.
 - `sidecar`: add sidecar to all pods and expose metrics from ArangoDB metrics endpoint.
-Exporter in this mode expose metrics which are accessible without authentication.
+Exporter in this mode exposes metrics which are accessible without authentication.
 - `internal`: configure ServiceMonitor to use internal ArangoDB metrics endpoint (proper JWT token is generated for this endpoint).